 Room and Board Arrangements:

 The city of Lamia and the Spercheios River Valley are located at a distance of 220 km (two-hour drive) to the north of Athens (the capital city of Greece) and the international airport "Eleftherios Venizelos."
-Student accommodation includes double-occupancy hotel rooms at Lamia (with private bathroom, balcony, air-condition, TV/wi-fi).
+Student accommodation includes, if possible, double-occupancy hotel rooms at Lamia (with private bathroom, balcony, air-condition, TV/wi-fi).
 Transportation to/from the airport, to/from archaeological site, and for group excursions/field trips is provided by the program (by mini-bus, vans and jeeps).
 The program director has more than thirty-five years of field experience at various sites in Greece (Mycenae, Glas, Archanes, Idaion Cave, Santorini); the director and his assistant archaeologists are on-site throughout the campaign season, and have made arrangements with local liaisons in case of emergencies.
 The program director, senior staff, and the students can be reached by phone, fax and e-mail at the excavation base and at the hotel.
 The city of Lamia is served by a state hospital and private clinics.
 Cost: $155 per day

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.